micah-akpan/sign-teller/README.md

 # Sign Teller

 Sign Teller is a library that provides information about zodiac signs.
-It provides the user with their zodiac sign when given the user's date of birth
+Ever need to wish a friend happy birthday with their zodiac sign, then you need `Sign Teller`.

 ## Getting Started